PinkD/corplink-rs/README.md

   "debug_wg": true,
   // will use corplink as interface name "interface_name": "corplink",
-  // will use wg-corplink as wireguard-go
-  "wg_binary": "wg-corplink",
   // will use the specified server to connect, for example 'HK-1'
   // name from server list
   "vpn_server_name": "hk"